Michael Dunlop: Cookstown 100

 Dunlop has achieved multiple victories at the Cookstown 100, Northern Ireland's oldest motorcycle road race.
 His wins span Superbike, Supersport, and Open classes, secured on machinery from manufacturers including Honda, Yamaha, BMW, and Ducati.
 In 2025, he won both the Supersport and feature Superbike races, setting a new outright lap record of 1 minute 22.377 seconds at an average speed of 91.773 mph.

+At the 2026 Cookstown 100, Dunlop recorded four wins.
+He finished first in the Open A Invitational race, the Moto3 race, the Open A race, and the feature race.
+In the Moto3 race, he finished 9.8 seconds ahead of Dan Sayle, with Chris Meyer in third place.
+The Open A race was stopped following an incident, and Dunlop was confirmed as the winner based on his position at the time of the stoppage, ahead of Michael Sweeney and Darryl Tweed.
+In the feature Superbike race, he set a new outright lap record of 92.1 mph, with a best lap time of 1 minute 22.047 seconds, and finished 8.65 seconds ahead of Sweeney, with Marcus Simpson in third place.

 Armoy road races

 Dunlop has had a long-standing association with the Armoy Road Races, where he has been a consistent front-runner across multiple classes.
 In 2022, he withdrew from the meeting, stating that his team was "not being treated on an equal and fair basis" compared with other entrants.
-He returned in 2023, claiming his tenth victory in the Race of Legends, the event's headline race.
+He returned in 2023, claiming his 10th victory in the Race of Legends, the event's headline race.
 This brought his total number of wins at Armoy to 29, spanning various categories including Superbike, Supersport, Supertwin, and others.
 In July 2024, Dunlop said he would not return to the event, citing budget limitations and dissatisfaction with club support.